dombrock-lab/trivia_game/README.md

 -Player chooses their Name (not unique)

 -Player creates a new lobby with a UID
--Player automatically joins a lobby upon creaton
+-Player automatically joins a lobby upon creation

--Players can join a friends lobby by enterying the lobbies UID
+-Players can join a friends lobby by enterying the lobbyies UID

 -user selects category and difficulty
 -grab question and stores it in the db